lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a simulator for the thermal behavior of the phase motors, this simulator manages the analog inputs that tell the TMA PXI the temperatures of the motors and uses this values to control the output signal of the valve to manage the temperature of them.
-The source code and more documentation about configuration can be found in `motorthermalmodelsimulator(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/motorthermalmodel/motorthermalmodelsimulator>`_.
+The source code and more documentation about configuration can be found in `motorthermalmodelsimulator(github) <https://github.com/lsst-ts/ts_tma_hil_motor-thermal-model_motor-thermal-model-simulator>`_.

 Follow next steps to deploy this software:

-1. Clone the repository in the link above https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/motorthermalmodel/motorthermalmodelsimulator
+1. Clone the repository in the link above https://github.com/lsst-ts/ts_tma_hil_motor-thermal-model_motor-thermal-model-simulator
 2. Open the project motorThermalModelSimulator.lvproj
 3. Go to “Build Specifications” and right click in “Executable” to select “Build”
 4. When build finishes go to build folder and copy all files and folder